 The appropriations resolution is the Township's Board of Trustees' authorization to spend resources and sets limits on cash disbursements plus encumbrances at the level of control selected by the Township Board of Trustees.
-The legal level of control has been established at the fund & function level.
+The legal level of control has been established at the fund and function in prior year.